AdobeDocs/commerce-marketplace/src/pages/guides/sellers/account-setup-process.md

 ## Step 4: Complete your company profile

-Your [company profile](profile-company.md) is similar to your personal profile, and provides the information about your company and brand that appears in your Commerce Marketplace listing.
+Your [account information](./profile-information.md) is similar to your personal profile, and provides the information about your company and brand that appears in your Commerce Marketplace listing.